 It will still taste good even 10 days after you’ve cold-brewed your batch, which is definitely an advantage.

-Now that you know that cold brew and hot brew have similar acidity levels, you can try lowering your coffee’s acidity by making other adjustments.
+Now that you know that cold brew and hot brew coffee may have similar pH values, but differ in their acidity levels, you can try lowering your coffee’s acidity by implementing this popular brewing method.

 If cold brew suits your taste better – stick to it.

 But don’t be misled into thinking that its pH values are much higher than those of hot brew.

 I hope you found some useful information in this Woke Lark article.
 If you want, you can check out my complete guide on how to make cold brew coffee at home.

 Please, drop me a comment below to share your thoughts.